hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `additional_location` - Additional datacenter locations of the API Management service.
 The `additional_location` block is documented below.

-* `certificate` - List of Certificates that is installed in the API Management service.
-Max supported certificates that can be installed is 10.
-The `certificate` block is documented below.

-* `security` - Optionally disable certain security features.
-The `security` block is documented below.

-* `hostname_configuration` - Custom hostname configuration of the API Management service.
-The `hostname_configuration` block is documented below.
+* `hostname_configurations` - Custom hostname configuration of the API Management service.
+The `hostname_configurations` block is documented below.

 * `tags` - A mapping of tags assigned to the resource.